Second-order Conditional Gradient Sliding: Introduction

 We provide a projection-free Inexact Variable-Metric algorithm, denoted as the \emph{Second-order Conditional Gradient Sliding} (SOCGS) algorithm which uses inexact second-order information.
 The algorithm has a stopping criterion that relies on a lower bound on the primal gap, e.g., via smoothness, and achieves global linear convergence and quadratic local convergence when close to the optimum.

+The use of a combination of second-order and projection-free methods was first pioneered in \citet{gonccalves2017newton}, who proposed an algorithm in which exact unconstrained Newton steps were performed, and were later projected onto $\cx$ using the Euclidean norm and the CG algorithm.
+This resulted in a method that showed local linear convergence in distance to the optimum for functions whose derivative satisfied a H\"{o}lder-like condition and also for a subclass of analytic functions.
+This was later extended in \citet{gonccalves2018inexact} to deal with inexact second-order information, using the inexactness criteria in \citet{morini1999convergence}, and resulting in the same local linear convergence.
+A variation of the former algorithm, was shown to converge globally (without an explicit convergence rate) using a non-monotone line search strategy \cite{gonccalves2019global}.
+Neither of these three algorithms included a complexity analysis on the number of linear minimization oracle calls needed to achieve a certain target accuracy.

 An approach that is similar in spirit is the recent \emph{Newton Conditional Gradient} (NCG) algorithm \cite{liu2020newton} which performs Inexact Newton steps using a conditional gradient algorithm to minimize a self-concordant function over $\cx$.
-This algorithm requires exact second-order information, as opposed to the approximate information used by the SOCGS algorithm.
-After a finite number of damped-steps the NCG algorithm achieves local linear convergence.
-Note that \citet{ochs2019model}[Example 4.3] also proposed a conditional gradient-based Variable-Metric algorithm via their \emph{Model Function-Based Conditional Gradient} algorithm, however their approach is markedly different from ours: the steps performed in their algorithm are unconstrained Variable-Metric steps which are projected onto $\cx$ using the Euclidean norm while the SOCGS performs unconstrained Inexact Variable-Metric steps which are projected onto $\cx$ using a norm defined by the positive semi-definite matrix that approximates the Hessian.
+This algorithm requires exact second-order information, as opposed to the approximate information used by the SOCGS algorithm, however it does not require the function to be smooth and strongly convex, or the feasible region to be a polytope.
+After a finite number of damped-steps the NCG algorithm reaches an $\varepsilon$-optimal solution with $\mathcal{O}(\log \frac{1}{\varepsilon})$ first order and exact Hessian oracle calls and $\mathcal{O}(\varepsilon^{-\nu})$ linear optimization oracle calls with $\nu = 1 + o(1)$.
+Note that \citet{ochs2019model}[Example 4.3] also proposed a conditional gradient-based Variable-Metric algorithm via their \emph{Model Function-Based Conditional Gradient} algorithm, however their approach is markedly different from ours: the steps performed in their algorithm can be seen as unconstrained Variable-Metric steps which are projected onto $\cx$ using the Euclidean norm while the SOCGS performs steps which can be interpreted as unconstrained Inexact Variable-Metric steps which are projected onto $\cx$ using a norm defined by the positive semi-definite matrix that approximates the Hessian.
+The same can be said regarding the algorithms in \cite{gonccalves2019global}, moreover, the SOCGS algorithm directly approximately minimizes a quadratic using a CG variant, in an operation that directly represents an Inexact Projected Variable-Metric step, whereas the algorithm in \cite{gonccalves2019global} proceeds in a sequential manner, first computing the Newton step, and afterwards projecting onto $\cx$ using the CG algorithm.